MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-process-rhel-7-and-8.md

 ## Prerequisites

-- Make a backup of the Linux VM or a snapshot of the operating system (OS) disk.
+- Make a backup of the Linux VM or a snapshot of the OS disk.
 - Clear enough space in */var/lib/leapp* to accommodate the upgrade.
 A best practice is to have at least 2-5 GB of free space.
 - Set up access to the Serial Console.
 - Run the commands in this article with root privileges.